Barbara Mikulski: Elections

 In the campaign, Chavez attacked Mikulski, a lifelong Baltimore resident, as a "San Francisco-style, George McGovern, liberal Democrat".
 Chavez was accused of making Mikulski's sexual orientation a central issue of the political campaign.
 Chavez wrote that the term referred to Jeane Kirkpatrick's 1984 Republican National Convention "Blame America First" speech, in which she coined the phrase "San Francisco Liberal" in reference to the Democratic National Convention in San Francisco.
 Using political advertisements and press conferences, Chavez attacked Mikulski's former aide Teresa Brennan as "anti-male" and a "radical feminist", implying that Brennan and Mikulski were radical lesbians and that "fascist feminism" was Mikulski's political philosophy.
 Brennan had not been part of Mikulski's staff for five years, but Chavez implied Brennan was still working on Mikulski's campaign.
 Mikulski did not respond in kind to the attacks.
 She defeated Chavez with 61% of the vote.
 She also served alongside Paul Sarbanes, the man she'd succeeded in the House.

 Mikulski, popularly known as "Senator Barb", was re-elected with large majorities in 1992, 1998, 2004, and 2010.
-Having won re-election in 2010, she has surpassed Margaret Chase Smith as the longest-serving female senator.
+Having won re-election in 2010, she surpassed Margaret Chase Smith as the longest-serving female senator.
 ABC News named Mikulski its Person of the Week for that milestone.
 On March 17, 2012, she became the longest-serving female member of Congress in the history of the United States, surpassing the previous record-holder, Rep. Edith Nourse Rogers of Massachusetts, who served from 1925 to 1960.

 Senator Mikulski joins Senator Kit Bond and actor David Hyde Pierce in promoting awareness of Alzheimer's disease.

 Mikulski speaks at the 2008 Democratic National Convention.

 In September 2009, the "tell-all" book The Clinton Tapes revealed that during the 2000 presidential election, President Bill Clinton suggested Mikulski as a running mate for Al Gore, who instead chose his colleague Joe Lieberman.
 In 2007, Mikulski endorsed her colleague, Sen. Hillary Clinton (D-NY), for President of the United States, praising her as a leader and citing her desire to break the "glass ceiling" by electing the first woman president.
 Senator Mikulski nominated Hillary Clinton for President of the United States at the Democratic National Convention on July 26, 2016.